-Could you use some tips on how to clean eggs, how to blow eggs, or Easter activities for kids?
+Could you use some tips on how to blow out an egg and clean eggs for decorating?
 Hopefully, this will help you get started!

 Today I’m excited to share three little tricks for simplifying blown-out eggs.
 Messy fun, right?
 If you’re a traditionalist, you might want to stop reading here.
 Otherwise, read on…